antonio-f/CountingInversions/README.md

-# CountingInversions
+# HackerRank Counting Inversions

-HackerRank Counting Inversions
+This solution uses a binary indexed tree (also known as Fenwick tree).